joshglenn/react-native-wiki/Breaking-Changes.md

 # 0.36

-3 breaking changes:
+2 breaking changes:

-- Commit: Default scrollview to flexShrink to allow views below it ([c43a3f](https://github.com/facebook/react-native/commit/c43a3f5d8412eb0dfe894a192f15efa9c41ab318)) - @emilsjolander
+- Commit: Default scrollview to flexShrink to allow views below it ([c43a3f](https://github.com/facebook/react-native/commit/c43a3f5d8412eb0dfe894a192f15efa9c41ab318)) - @emilsjolander.
-- Who does this affect: Any product developer
-- **How to migrate (shown by `react-native upgrade`)**: ?
-- Why make this breaking change: Some layouts were broken due to having views below the ScrollView.
+- Fixes a bug: Some layouts were broken due to having views below the ScrollView.
+Not sure if breaking change, we only know of product code this fixed, not broke.
-- Severity (people affected x amount of work for them): ?

 ---